 \subsection{General Interaction Motion Inference}

-Existing vision-based methods~\cite{xie2022chore,xie2023vistracker} follow fitting-learning-optimization framework, which, in our observation, is fragile to heavy or prolonged human-object occlusions, inefficient in inference time cost and poor in generalization ability as reported in Sec.~\ref{sec:comparison}.
-In contrast, we take object as an extra body joint, and propose to estimate human-object spatial arrangement in a holistic and end-to-end manner.
-An optional optimization procedure can be implemented to further improve capture accuracy.
+Current vision-based methods~\cite{xie2022chore,xie2023vistracker} typically adhere to fitting-learning-optimization framework, which we have observed to be susceptible to substantial or prolonged human-object occlusions, inefficient in inference time and limited in generalization capabilities, as discussed in Sec.~\ref{sec:comparison}.
+In contrast, we treat the object as an additional body joint and propose to estimate human-object spatial arrangements holistically and end-to-end.
+An optional optimization procedure can be incorporated to enhance capture accuracy further.